 Use an Air Purifier

 An air purifier works a bit differently than an air filter.
-While an air filter filters air particles, an air purifier will clean the particles and the air, and do it at the same time.
+While an air filter filters air particles, whereas, an air purifier will clean the particles and the air, and do it at the same time.
 The benefit of this air cleaning solution?
 Homeowners can enjoy a crisper and cleaner breathing experience.
 Using an air purifier will prevent you from having to open the windows too frequently.
 That’s fortunate, as heat loss through windows accounts for about 30% of residential and cooling energy use.

 Clean with the Safest Products